samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-configuration.md

 Before you can setup a subscription order for a customer they need to be added to your [Customers list](../shopfront/customer-management-and-conditional-displays-prices/customers.md).

-**After you've added your customers to your customer list email them** and [ask them to sign up for an account on OFN](subscriptions-the-customers-perspective.md#signing-up-to-ofn).
-If you plan to bill customers using Stripe, you need to also request that they follow the additional steps outlined [here](subscriptions-the-customers-perspective.md#saving-credit-cards-and-authorising-charges) for adding a default credit/debit card to their OFN user account and giving your enterprise authorisation to take payments.
+**After you've added your customers to your customer list email them** and [ask them to sign up for an account on Harvest To Order](subscriptions-the-customers-perspective.md#signing-up-to-Harvest To Order).
+If you plan to bill customers using Stripe, you need to also request that they follow the additional steps outlined [here](subscriptions-the-customers-perspective.md#saving-credit-cards-and-authorising-charges) for adding a default credit/debit card to their Harvest To Order user account and giving your enterprise authorisation to take payments.

 {% hint style="info" %}
-You can add customers to your Customer list before or after they've signed up for an account with OFN.
-However, before a subscription order can be successfully setup the customer must have confirmed the email address to which their OFN account is registered.
+You can add customers to your Customer list before or after they've signed up for an account with Harvest To Order.
+However, before a subscription order can be successfully setup the customer must have confirmed the email address to which their Harvest To Order account is registered.
 {% endhint %}

 {% hint style="warning" %}